Skip to main content

 For more information on how to design your app’s permissions, see Data Authorization.

-Now, the portal will attempt to reach this server.
+Now, deploy your webhook.
+The portal will attempt to reach this webhook.
 That means you must deploy it somewhere that this HTTP request is accessible.
-For testing, you can use a quick-deploy service such as Glitch.

 Please be sure that this endpoint is not behind a firewall or VPN.
 If you cannot get around this requirement contact us.